demystifyfp/demystifyfp/content/clojure/marketplace-middleware/processing-messages-from-ibmmq-in-clojure.md

   (get-in root [:settings :oms]))
 ```

-Now we the configuration in place to read the queue name.
+Now we have the configuration in place to read the queue name.
 To read messages from this queue, we need to do two things.

 * Creating a new JMS [Session](https://docs.oracle.com/javaee/7/api/javax/jms/Session.html)
 * Adding a [MessageListener](https://docs.oracle.com/javaee/7/api/javax/jms/MessageListener.html)